-There are many types of lenders and there are a variety of debt finance products which can be applied in a project financing but the specific mix of products available to a project will depend on the sector, jurisdiction, project size, sponsor profile, transaction risk profile and source of capital equipment.
-The principal lenders in a project financing are:
+There are many types of lenders in project finance, and there are a variety of debt finance products that can be applied in project financing.
+But the specific mix of products available to a project will depend on the sector; jurisdiction; project size; sponsor profile; transaction risk profile and source of capital equipment.

 1. Commercial banks

-Lending to a project exposes banks to great risk, so the banks pay particular attention to the feasibility of the project, and the evaluation of the credit risk.
-The banks also offer financial advisory services in the project, and seek to have a high level of control over the management of the project because if the project fails, it may damage them heavily.
+Lending to a project exposes banks to great risk.
+Therefore banks pay particular attention to the feasibility of the project and the evaluation of the credit risk.
+The banks also offer financial advisory services in the project and seek to have a high level of control over the management of the project.
+Because if the project fails, it may damage them heavily.

 In arranging these large loans, the banks often form syndicates to sell-down their interests

-The syndicate is important not only for raising the large amounts of capital required, but also for de facto political insurance – a syndicate of banks might be chosen from as wide a range of countries as possible.
+The syndicate is important not only for raising the large amounts of capital required but also for de facto political insurance.
+A syndicate of banks might come from as wide a range of countries as possible.

 2. Export Credit Agencies (ECAs)

-Notable examples of ECAs are the Export-Import Bank (Ex-Im Bank) of the United States, the Export Credit Guarantee Department (ECGD) in the United Kingdom, and the Nigerian Export-Import Bank (NEXIM).
+Notable examples of ECAs involved in project finance are the Export-Import Bank (Ex-Im Bank) of the United States, the Export Credit Guarantee Department (ECGD) in the United Kingdom, and the Nigerian Export-Import Bank (NEXIM).
 Because infrastructure projects in developing countries so often require imported equipment from the developed countries, the ECAs are routinely approached by sponsors and contractors to support these projects.

 3. Multilateral agencies

 They can provide direct lending, political insurance to other lenders and even equity participation.
-Because they are developmental in nature, they are predominantly emerging-markets-focused and will seek a strong socio-economic developmental rationale for a project to consider support.
+Because they are developmental in nature, they are predominantly emerging-markets-focused; and will seek a strong socio-economic developmental rationale for a project to consider support.
 Multilateral agencies are often present.

-They also include regional development banks such as the African Development Bank (AfDB), the Asian Development Bank (ADB), and the Inter-American Development Bank (IADB).
+They also include regional development banks such as the African Development Bank (AfDB); the Asian Development Bank (ADB); and the Inter-American Development Bank (IADB).

-In addition, these institutions often play a facilitating role for projects by implementing programs to improve the regulatory frameworks for broader participation by foreign companies and the local private sector.
+In addition, these institutions often play a facilitating role for projects by implementing programs to improve regulatory frameworks.
+This is for broader participation by foreign companies and the local private sector.
 In many cases, the multilateral agencies are able to provide financing on concessional terms.